RC Electric Motors for your RC Airplane

-Choosing RC Electric Motors for your
+Sizing RC Electric Motors

-Choosing an RC electric motor for your RC airplane isn't quite as straight forward as ordering the recommended size glow engine.
+Choosing RC electric motors for your RC airplanes isn't quite as straight forward as ordering the recommended size glow engine.
 All the different brands, sizes, and specifications can make choosing a motor quite intimidating if you're new to the hobby.
-Understanding the basic fundamentals outlined here is essential for choosing a suitable motor for your airplane.
-Like everything in life, the more experience you have tinkering with different setups, the more confident you will be when choosing RC electric motors for different types and sizes of RC airplanes...

 If you're completely new to the hobby, now's a good time to get familiar with the basic components of electric powered RC airplanes.
-It is also a good idea to have a basic understanding of the difference of brushed vs. brushless motors.
-You also need to have a basic understand of lipo battery packs.

-This page goes over the basic fundamentals and thought process of choosing an RC electric motor for a specific airplane.
+Awesome, let's get onto the basic fundamentals and thought process of choosing an RC electric motor for a specific airplane.

 Motor Specifications